AloisReitbauer/smalltable/README.md

 ## About

-smalltable is a Big Table inspired JavaScript library to converts an arrar of JavaScript objects into a database.
+smalltable is a Big Table inspired JavaScript library that converts an array of JavaScript objects into a database.

 ## Usage

 smalltable is a very easy to use library and provides basic database-like functionalities.
-It was designed for simple datamanapulations on a raw dataset like filtering or aggreation.
+It was designed for simple data manapulation like filtering or aggregation on a raw dataset .

-The library constists of one method *query* which takes a number of paramters.
+The library consists of one method *query* which takes a number of paramters.

-* database.
-The array of JavaScript objects you want to work with.
+* **database.** The array of JavaScript objects you want to work with.
-* fields.
-The fields of the returned JavaScript objects.
+* **fields.** The fields of the returned JavaScript objects.
-* constraints.
-Query constraints for individual fields.
+* **constraints.** Query constraints for individual fields.
 Currently only exact match is supported.
-* aggregation.
-Defines whether the **last** field of the field array should be aggregated.
+* **aggregation.** Defines whether the **last** field of the field array should be aggregated.
 Right now only sum is supported.

-This is pretty much everything there is in smalltable.
+This is pretty much everything there is for now.

 ## Example